| 开发者 |

 build-prism.js.includes/assets/.includes/admin/class-settings.php.npm run build:prism.wzcbh_color_scheme_css_url filter to point to any CSS file without touching the plugin source.

-No. Prism CSS and JS are only enqueued on pages that contain at least one code block.
+No. Theme CSS and (in client-side mode) Prism JS are only enqueued on pages that contain at least one code block.
 All other pages are unaffected.
 Use the wzcbh_force_load_assets filter to override this behaviour if needed.

 Enter a comma-separated list of lines or ranges in the Highlight Lines field in the Inspector Controls sidebar (e.g. 1,3-5,8).
 This maps to the data-line attribute consumed by the Prism line-highlight plugin.